*****UNFORTUNATELY INTERNSHIPS AT MRI ARE NOT AVAILABLE IN 2025*****

 If you have any questions, please email Christine Robertson via internships@st-annes.ox.ac.uk who will be happy to help.

 “I worked in the Social Safety and Industrial Innovation Unit (SSU), as this most closely aligned with my current studies and interests, but also features very different aspects that I hadn’t considered before, such as market research and policy writing.
 As such, this experience has really opened my eyes to the strides currently being made to support international efforts to move towards Net Zero and clean energy sources.
 This experience has allowed me to much more acutely understand the difference in working ethic and has given me a greater appreciation for Japanese culture.”
-Emily Wackan, Materials Science, MRI intern 2023.
+Emily Wackan, BA Materials Science, MRI intern 2023.

 “I found the internship stimulating, I was never bored, I felt like my voice was listened to throughout and the experience was cultivated to meet my needs – overall, great fun and a great opportunity to develop some professional skills that will doubtless prove useful long after I have graduated from Oxford.”
-Adam Collins, Japanese Studies, MRI intern 2022
+Adam Collins, BA Japanese Studies, MRI intern 2022